evoleen/time_machine2/README.md

 * Clarity - clear, concise, and intuitive
 * Easy - the library should do the hard things for you

-The last two/three? are generic library goals.
+The last two/three are generic library goals.

-Time Machine is a port of [Noda Time](https://www.nodatime.org); use it for all your .NET needs.
+Time Machine is a port of [Noda Time](https://www.nodatime.org).

-Current TZDB Version: 2022a

 ### Example Code: